California’s Gavin Newsom opposes trans athletes in women’s sports, splitting with progressives

 The move prompted legal action that led to a 2008 ruling from the California Supreme Court legalizing same-sex marriage in the nation’s largest state.
 That decision came seven years before the U.S. Supreme Court established same-sex marriage as a national right. —

 Barrow reported from Atlanta.
-Associated Press polling editor Amelia Thomson-DeVeaux and AP writers Michael Blood and Tran Nguyen contributed reporting.
+Associated Press polling editor Amelia Thomson-DeVeaux and AP writers Michael Blood, Tran Nguyen and Sophie Austin contributed reporting.

 By BILL BARROW